Prasophyllum affine

 Prasophyllum affine, commonly known as the heathland leek orchid or Jervis Bay leek orchid, is a species of orchid endemic to New South Wales.
 It has a single tubular, green leaf and up to fifty scented, green, red, brown and purple flowers.
-Although the type specimen was collected in the Sydney area in 1803, the species in now only known from three locations near Jervis Bay.
+Although the type specimen was collected in the Sydney area in 1803, the species is now only known from three locations near Jervis Bay.

 Description

 Prasophyllum affine is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped leaf up to 500 mm long.
 Up to 35 lightly scented flowers are crowded along a flowering spike about 400 mm tall.
 The flowering spike emerges about three-quarters along the length of the leaf.
 The flowers are green, red, brown and purple and 7-9 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped to lance-shaped and 9-12 mm long.
 The lateral sepals are up to 12 mm long and at least partly joined to each other.
 The petals are 8-10 mm long with a pointed tip.
 The labellum turns upwards at about 90° and there is a green to purple callus covered most of its upright part.
 Flowering occurs in November and December and is more prolific after summer fires.
 The fruit that follows flowering is a shiny green capsule which turns brown before releasing its seed.